BetterConfig/BetterConfigClient-java/README.md

                                             .build(configFetcher))
                 .build("<PLACE-YOUR-PROJECT-SECRET-HERE>");
 ```
-If you use the `.asyncRefresh()` with `false` the refresh operation will be executed synchronously which means it'll block the caller thread until the new configuration is fetched.
+If you use the `.asyncRefresh()` with `false` parameter, the refresh operation will be executed synchronously, so the caller thread  will be blocked until the new configuration is fetched.

 ## Logging
 The BetterConfig client uses the [slf4j](https://www.slf4j.org)'s facade for logging.